poojainsightsnine/HR_Database_Testing_Project/README.md

 ✅ Listed excellent performers by department – validated performance data.

+✅ Calculated department-wise average performance score – used CASE and AVG()

 **Testing Focus**

 Data Validation: Making sure each employee is correctly mapped to their department and job role